LexaGene is leveraging its strategic relationships to realize the company’s vision and technology.

-LexaGene has partnered with Boston Engineering to develop the technology and to assist in accelerating the product to market.
+LexaGene partnered with Boston Engineering to develop the alpha prototype and to assist in accelerating the product to market.
 In addition, Boston Engineering is a major shareholder.

 Since 1995, the company’s multidisciplinary teams have been creating devices that diagnose human illness, improve lifesaving care, and advance the surgical suite.
 Boston Engineering’s ISO 13485 and ISO 9001 certifications underscore its quality management system for product design and development in medical devices and other industries.
 The company has worked with the Department of Homeland Security, the US Navy, and National Oceanic and Atmospheric Administration.
 Boston Engineering provides product design and engineering consulting across the entire product development process – from concept through commercialization to improve how people work and live.